Saab 9-5 should not be confused with Saab 95.

 Cruise control was available on various models and xenon headlamps were fitted as standard on high-end variants.

-The high performance variant is known as 9-5 Aero.
+The high-performance variant is known as 9-5 Aero.
 The earliest versions of which were sometimes referred to as the 'HOT' (High Output Turbo) Aero, was first released in 2000 with a 2.3T B235R engine.
 The B235R engine of the 9-5 Aero is capable of providing immense torque and, in terms of acceleration, which outperformed the contemporary Porsche 911 Turbo from 40 to 90 mph.
-Initially badged as a engine, Saab later conceded that the 230 PS power figure was quite conservative, with the manual versions rated 250 PS and having more torque than stated.
+Initially badged as a engine, Saab later conceded that the 230 PS power figure was quite conservative, with the manual versions rated at 250 PS and having more torque than stated.
 This flagship model had a long list of standard features, a sport tuned suspension, and body side moldings.
-In 2002 a 2500NaN0 2.3 turbo engine was made standard, which allowed for more torque after 4500 rpm.
+In 2002 a 2500NaN0 2.3-litre turbocharged engine was made standard, which allowed for more torque after 4,500 rpm.
 All Aero models from 2002 to 2005 have an identical engine layout and management system, with the 2002-05 models just having a slightly remapped version of that ECU from factory.
-The high-powered version of the 9–5 in the final form produces 2600NaN0 and 350Nm of torque (370Nm with its 20-second overboost function accessible on the manual transmission equipped version.
+The top-of-the-line 9-5 in its final model years is rated at 2600NaN0 and 350Nm of torque (370Nm with its 20-second overboost function accessible on the manual transmission equipped version).

 The 9-5 was used as a liveried patrol vehicle, as well as undercover, in several parts of its native Sweden, alongside the Volvo V70.
 Several police forces in the UK also used the 9–5 in their fleets, mostly in Aero specification.
 The city of Aspen, Colorado, used Saabs as patrol cars from early 1970s until 2005, when they discontinued the 9–5 in favor of the Volvo XC90.[12]
 The town of Vail, Colorado likewise used Saabs from 1980 onwards, but in 2005, the black 9-5 patrol cars were replaced by Ford Explorers, due to budget reasons.[13]